cloudflare/cloudflare-docs/content/hyperdrive/examples/pgedge.md

 ---
 type: example
 summary: Connect Hyperdrive to a pgEdge Postgres database.
-pcx_content_type: configuration
+pcx_content_type: example
 title: Connect to pgEdge Cloud
 weight: 4
-layout: example
 ---

+# Connect to pgEdge Cloud

-The following example shows you how to connect Hyperdrive to a [pgEdge](https://pgedge.com/) Postgres database. pgEdge Cloud provides easy deployment of fully-managed, fully-distributed, and secure Postgres.
+This example shows you how to connect Hyperdrive to a [pgEdge](https://pgedge.com/) Postgres database. pgEdge Cloud provides easy deployment of secure, fully-managed, and fully-distributed Postgres.

 ## 1. Allow Hyperdrive access